alteryx-vue/advanced-json-build/README.md

-# advanced-json-build
+# json-construct
-A more advanced JSON Build tool
+An advanced JSON Constructor for Alteryx